dmattp/bang/README.md

 Higher order functions are functions that do something with a function.
 Typically these are used to transform, accumulate, or filter a list or other such fun things.  "map" traditionally applies a functional operator to an entire list of values, applying the function each value value in the list and returning a list of transformed values.

-I'm hestitant to add a firm list or array structure to Bang! because I think a lot of that can be done on the working stack.
-To help with recursion over the stack, the '#' operator is provided which returns the current length of the stack.
+Although Bang! includes an explicit array structure it is generally preferred to write algorithms for lists which operate on the working stack.
+To help with recursion over the stack, the '#' operator returns the current length of the stack.
 With this operator, "map" can be implemented like this:

     fun :map xform = {
-      fun :innermap = {
+      fun! :innermap = {
         # 0 >
         ? as val innermap! val xform!
       }
-      innermap!
     }

 Each value on the stack is transformed by the provided function.
 The 'innermap' function is called recursively as long as values remain on the stack.